kxdekxde/nikke-portrait-swapper/README.md

 3. You will see another message "Write the skin number for [character name]:", if you want to swap a default portrait you must to write 00, if it's a skin you must to write the corresponding number 01/02/03/04 etc. For my example I write 00 since it's default Scarlet Black Shadow.
 Hit Enter.
 4. You will see another message "Write the character name you will use for the swap:", write the other character that will be used for the swap.
 For my example I write Scarlet Black Shadow again.
 Hit Enter.
 5. You will see the message "Write the skin number for [character name]:" again, write the corresponding skin number you want.
 For my example I write 01 since I'm swapping Scarlet Black Shadow skin (01) over default Scarlet Black Shadow (00).
 Hit Enter.
-6. Wait until the tool finishes to process stuff, you will see the message "Press enter to continue" three times so just hit Enter until the Terminal window continues with the process.
+6. Wait until the tool finishes to process stuff.
-7. If everything worked you will see the swapped portrait files saved on your Desktop in a new folder named "PORTRAIT_SWAPPED".
+7. If everything worked you will see the swapped portrait files saved on your `C:` drive in a new folder named "PORTRAIT_SWAPPED".
 8. Move those files from that folder "PORTRAIT_SWAPPED" to your "mods" folder located in your NMM folder.